Smog in Singapore from Indonesia fires could last for weeks

 Indonesia's Forestry Minister, Zulkifli Hasan, said there were more than 100 hotspots - 80 percent of them on agricultural and plantation land and the rest in forests.

-Singapore-based palm oil companies with land concessions in Indonesia include Wilmar International Ltd, Golden Agri-Resources Ltd and First Resources Ltd.
+Singapore-based palm oil companies with land concessions in Indonesia include Wilmar International Ltd (WLIL.SI), Golden Agri-Resources Ltd (GAGR.SI) and First Resources Ltd (FRLD.SI).

 All three said on Wednesday they had "zero burning" policies and used only mechanical means to clear land.
-Cargill, whose Asia-Pacific hub is in Singapore, said there were no fires on its plantations in South Sumatra and West Kalimantan.
+Cargill CARG.UL, whose Asia-Pacific hub is in Singapore, said there were no fires on its plantations in South Sumatra and West Kalimantan.

 While companies may ban burning, those rules were hard for them and the central government to enforce with farmers and local officials, researcher Jackson Ewing told Reuters.